bottlesdevs/programs/Reviews/steam.md

-# GOG Galaxy
+# Steam
-Review for the gog installer.
+Review for the steam installer.

 Maintainer: @mirkobrombin